wrinkledeth/clither/README.md

----
-type: tech
-keywords:
-tags:
----

-# Slither Static Analysis
+# Slither Static Analysis Tool

+CLIther is a CLI tool for analyzing slither output.

 ## Links